Schedule Inspection Customer Portal Pay Online

 Dry System

 Dry sprinkler systems are almost as common as wet systems and can be integrated within the same building which is connected to a wet system.
 These systems utilize compressed air inside the piping system to “hold back” the water until it’s needed upon activation.
 These systems are used in attic areas, the parking garage, or anywhere fire protection is needed and the potential for freezing temperatures exists.
 Again, in the event of a fire, each individual head that reaches a specified temperature activates.
 The air is evacuated and allows water to flow through the head and contain the fire.
-Rowe only uses superior products and takes pride in superior methods of installation in these situations to eliminate any concerns associated with dry systems.
+Reed only uses superior products and takes pride in superior methods of installation in these situations to eliminate any concerns associated with dry systems.

 Pre-Action System